ushabapat/SmartHotel360-Website/README.md

-# TEST**This project is retired, archived, and no longer supported.
+# TEST1 23**This project is retired, archived, and no longer supported.
 You are welcome to continue to use and fork the repository.**

 ## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls